Introduction

 -

-Firming effect: Resveratrol helps make skin look firmer and more youthful by stimulating collagen production.
+Firming effect: Resveratrol helps make the skin look firmer and more youthful by stimulating collagen production.

 Natural sources and application

 Resveratrol is found in grapes, red wine, peanuts, and some berries.
 In skincare, it is used in serums, creams, and masks.
-For optimal results, resveratrol should be incorporated into your skincare routine regularly.
+For optimal results, resveratrol should be regularly integrated into your skincare routine.

 Coenzyme Q10 – Energy for skin cells